georgepar/textnoiz/README.md

 #### Notes

 ELMo embeddings are proposed to encode raw ASR data:

--ELMo embeddings for unsupervised knowledge transfer from raw ASR text--> SLU accuracy gains.
+- ELMo embeddings for unsupervised knowledge transfer from raw ASR text--> SLU accuracy gains.

--ELMo-Light (ELMoL), a **light-weight ELMo alternative** that is well-suited for commercial settings:
+- ELMo-Light (ELMoL), a **light-weight ELMo alternative** that is well-suited for commercial settings.

-    to do that, they train an LM network consisting of character level CNNs and a single bi-LSTM layer on unlabeled ASR text to compute contextual word representation.
+(they train an LM network consisting of character level CNNs and a single bi-LSTM layer on unlabeled ASR text to compute contextual word representation.
 Contrary to ELMo, they do not freeze the lower bi-LSTM layer.
-    To avoid catastrophic forgetting (forgetting prior knowledge), they use gradual unfreezing, discriminative fine-tuning       and slanted triangular learning rates, inspired by ULMFiT.
+To avoid catastrophic forgetting (forgetting prior knowledge), they use gradual unfreezing, discriminative fine-tuning       and slanted triangular learning rates, inspired by ULMFiT.)

--They combine unsupervised and supervised transfer learning --> **additive effect** of the two techniques.
+- They combine unsupervised and supervised transfer learning --> **additive effect** of the two techniques.

 ---